Germany's Scholz: We must avoid dividing world into Cold War-style blocs | Law-Order

 - Germany

-German Chancellor Olaf Scholz warned against creating a new Cold War by dividing the world into blocs and called for putting all efforts towards building new partnerships in an opinion piece for Foreign Affairs magazine published online on Monday.
+German Chancellor Olaf Scholz warned against creating a new Cold War by dividing the world into blocs and called for every effort to be made to build new partnerships, writing in an opinion piece for Foreign Affairs magazine published online on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)